AlfaSierra92/master-thesis-manuscript/README.md

-# Official thesis repo
+# Thesis template
-It will be private until the D-Day.
+A template for a master thesis at UniMORE.
 ## Important reminder
 You are forbidden from using the University's logo.
 ## A preview?